-For this year’s April A-Z Challenge I am blogging a series of sketches about the free people formerly enslaved on the Cleage plantations in Athens, Tennessee and their descendents.
+For this year’s April A-Z Challenge I am blogging a series of sketches about the free people formerly enslaved on the Cleage plantations in Athens, Tennessee and their descendants.
 Click on any image to enlarge.
 (Parts of this post were published previously on this blog.)

 When I began looking for the Cleage free men and women after 1865, I found several men had enlisted in Company A, U.S. Colored Troops 1st Heavy Artillery Regiment based in Knoxville, Tennessee.
 Knoxville is about 60 miles from Athens, depending on which route you take.
 McMinn county is in the Appalachian mountain range, so it was not a straight, flat walk.
 I have identified 8 Cleage men who enlisted.
-They enlisted at different times and I wish I knew the story of how they decided to leave, how they got away and how they made their way 60 mile to Knoxville to enlist.
+They enlisted at different times and I wish I knew the story of how they decided to leave, how they got away and how they made their way 60 miles to Knoxville to enlist.

 1st Regiment, United States Colored Heavy Artillery